 The dynamic Indian telecommunications market has one particularly compelling feature – the large number of significant operators.
 As the market constantly adjusts to the changing pressures and demands, takeovers and mergers ensure that some level of equilibrium is maintained.
 In the meantime, we have seen significant shifts in market share among the players.
 Of course it is the country’s booming mobile segment in which the major battles are being fought.
-Three major private players – Bharti, Reliance and Vodafone - with a formidable 54% share of the market between them, lead a large field of mobile operators.
-State-owned enterprises –BSNL and MTNL – have also been making their presence felt with a combined market share of 12%.
-(It should be noted though that BSNL and MTNL have major financial issues to address.)
-Although the fixed-line telephony market in India has seen little growth of late (and is in fact shrinking), it remains an important segment of the overall market; the two state-owned operators deliver the overwhelming majority of fixed-line services.
+Three major private players – Bharti, Reliance and Vodafone - with a formidable 58% share of the market between them coming into 2015 - lead a large field of mobile operators.
+State-owned enterprises –BSNL and MTNL – had also been making their presence felt with a combined market share of 12%.
+However, BSNL and MTNL have major financial issues to address, and by early 2015, there market share had dropped to 9%.
+Although the fixed-line telephony market in India has seen little growth of late (and is in fact shrinking), it remains an important segment of the overall market; the two state-owned operators still deliver the overwhelming majority of fixed-line services.

 - in the aftermath of the 2G scandal a number of operators exited the market;

 - licence cancellations and other issues had effectively reduced India’s 15-strong mobile sector to around seven or eight main players coming into 2015;

 - further rationalisation of the market is anticipated;

 - the regulators held a successful re-auction of 2G spectrum in 2014, after two unsuccessful attempts;

 - the government agreed to conciliation talks with Vodafone in their ongoing tax dispute;

 - however, the arbitration was delayed as two of the three-member arbitration panel quit;

 - the telecom minister ruled out the merger of BSNL and MTNL;